keithws/browser-report/README.md

 # Coverage

 The goal is to correctly identify all browsers included on caniuse.com according to their [browser usage table][3].
-As of January 18, 2017, their browser usage table accounts for 98.19% of global usage based on data from [StatCounter GlobalStats][4].
+As of January 18, 2017, their browser usage table accounts for 95.76% of global usage based on data from [StatCounter GlobalStats][4].

-Coverage, as of January 18, 2017, matches at __98.19%__
+Coverage, as of August 13, 2018, matches at __95.76%__

 # Benchmarks

 The script file size is roughly 3K when gzipped and roughly 2K when uglified and gzipped.
+The synchonous call takes about 4ms on a 2.3 GHz Intel Core i7 with Google Chrome 68.
+The asynchronus call is largely dependant on how long it takes for ipify.org to repond with the IP address.

 # TODO